dustinkredmond/sparkfx/README.md

-## SparkJava Client
+## SparkFX

-SparkJava client provides an easy to use JavaFX front end to the [Spark Java library](https://sparkjava.com/).
+SparkFX provides an easy to use JavaFX front end to the [Spark Java library](https://sparkjava.com/).
 Integrating with this library lets us do really neat stuff.
 Our client provides an interface to dynamically create API endpoints on your server while it's running, edit API logic, as well as remove endpoints.